TR-ASHcoder/TR-ASHcoder/README.md

 - Hi, I’m @TR-ASHcoder
 - I’m currently learning python,batch and soon node.js
-- im currently doing school so no more coding for a while
+- im currently doing nothing new execpt for updating and hosting MpFree ( my music bot, will never be public lol )
 - How to reach me:

 +discord : TR ASH#7081